NVIDIA/aistore/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Go Report Card](https://goreportcard.com/badge/github.com/NVIDIA/aistore)

 AIStore (AIS for short) is a built from scratch, lightweight storage stack tailored for AI apps.
-At its version 2.x, AIS consistently shows balanced I/O distribution across arbitrary numbers of clustered servers and hard drives (consistently) producing performance charts that look as follows:
+AIS consistently shows balanced I/O distribution and linear scalability across arbitrary numbers of clustered servers, producing performance charts that look as follows:

 <img src="docs/images/ais-disk-throughput-flat.png" alt="I/O distribution" width="600">

 > The picture above *comprises* 120 HDDs.

-> The capability to linearly scale-out for millions of stored objects (often also referred to as *shards*) was, and remains, one of the main incentives to build AIStore.
-But not the only one.
+The ability to scale linearly with each added disk was, and remains, one of the main incentives behind AIStore.
+But not the only one: much of the development is driven by the ideas to offload I/O intensive stages of the ETL pipelines and deploy AIS clusters easily/anywhere.

 ## Features